IAP Validation

 Nakama Validator Uses nakama purchase verification APIs to validate receipts and fires Adjust event events for valid purchases.

-The Nakama validator will be removed in the future, with validation being moved to the Adjust Validator as the sole Validator.
+The Nakama validator will be removed in the future, with validation being moved to the Adjust Validator as the main Validator.

 No Validator Performs no real validation; always treats purchases as “not verified” while still allowing your game to send IAP events.